luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 1.  `CHROM`: The chromosome (contig) on which the variant occurs
 2.  `POS`: The genomic coordinates on which the variant occurs.
 For deletions, the position given here are on of the bases preceding the event.
 3.  `ID`: An identifier for the variant (if it exists).
 Typically a dbSNP database if that is known.
-4.  `REF`: The reference allele on the forward strand.
+4.  `REF`: The reference allele on the forward strand at position `POS`.
 5.  `ALT`: The alternate allele(s) on the forward strand.
 More than one may be present.
 6.  `QUAL`: A probability that the  `REF/ALT`  variant exists at this site.
 It is in Phred scale, just as the FASTQ quality and the MAPQ field in the SAM file are.
 7.  `FILTER`: The name of filters that the variant fails to pass, or the value  `PASS`  if the variant passed all filters.
 If the  `FILTER`  value is  `.`, then no filtering has been applied to the record.